wp-plugins/juicedmetrics/readme.txt

 == Upgrade Notice ==

+= 2.1.0 =
+* Fixed page views and time on page for the reporting data tables.

 = 2.0 =
+* Fixed error in the mapping of pages in sales funnel.
+You should upgrade if you are seeing any errors.

+= 1.5 =
-* Changes to javascript files to make them use internal WP files
+* Changes to javascript files to make them use internal WP files.
+You should upgrade if you are seeing any errors.
 * Added new icons and retina banner cover to support version 4.0

 = 1.0 =